-Repetition is the cornerstone of every lesson and the best way to learn new skills, but we’d like to see more opportunities for students to be creative (improvise) after learning new skills.
+Repetition is the cornerstone of every lesson and the best way to learn new skills, but I’d like to see more opportunities for students to be creative (improvise) after learning new skills.

 The typical arrangement of courses sees students start with the simplest form of a concept and then move on to add more notes, change the rhythm, and work towards playing with both hands.